This section briefly outlines the legal and operational governance of The National Maternity Hospital (NMH).

 The Act devolved to an Executive Committee known as the Board, the governance, management, administration and control of the NMH and the property and affairs of the Corporation.
 The Master retains responsibility for the general management of the NMH between meetings of the Board.
 The Act was ahead of its time in introducing a gender quota and diversity on the Board.
 In line with a number of other hospitals and in the context of the Act being enacted not long after the Eucharistic Congress the chair of the Board is His Grace the Catholic Archbishop of Dublin.
 The Archbishop has not been actively involved although is informed of significant developments.
 Also on the Board is Dublin’s first citizen, the Lord Mayor, who in recent years has taken an interest in the NMH and attended board meetings.
 The effective chair of the Board is the person, officially known as the Deputy Chair,who is elected at the first Board meeting following the Annual General Meeting in each year.

 The Act maintains the successful system of the Mastership (a seven year term which cannot be renewed by the incumbent or a former Master) without which the NMH could not be run in the safe manner in which it currently operates for the annual delivery of approximately 9,000 new lives.
-The Master is ably assisted by the Director of Midwifery and Nursing, the Secretary & General Manager and the Financial Controller.
+The Master is ably assisted by the Clinical Director, the Director of Midwifery and Nursing, the Secretary & General Manager and the Financial Controller.

 NMH's equivalent to a company's articles of association are its Bye-laws and Regulations introduced in 1955 which have been amended on a number of occasions since.
 Under the Regulations there are seven sub-committees of the Board namely a Finance Committee, a QRPS Committee, an NMH Executive Ethics Committee, a House Committee, a Nominations Committee, an Audit Committee and a Co-Location Committee.
 The proceedings of the Board and Committees are conducted within the requirements of two codes adopted early in 2017.